elixir-no-nels/rbFlow-Germline/README.md

-## rbFlow-Germline slurm start script explanation
+# rbFlow-Germline slurm start script explanation
+The following text is intended to explain to a developer how the workflow is started.

-### Short introduction
+## Short introduction
-This script creates variables that are exported to the `runOnNode.sbatch` script.
+The `./configure` script creates variables that are exported to the `runOnNode.sbatch` script.
 These variables are in turn used to e.g copy files and set the output directory.
 Read the detailed description below for a more thorough explanation.

 ### Detailed line by line description of `./configure` and `runOnNode.sbatch`
 1. User runs `./configure`